 Dr. Lenke’s Bio

-Dr. Lawrence G. Lenke, the Jerome J. Gilden Distinguished Professor of Orthopaedic Surgery and Professor of Neurological Surgery, is Chief of Spinal Surgery and the Director of the Advanced Deformity Fellowship at Washington University School of Medicine in Saint Louis, Missouri, and his practice is devoted exclusively to the treatment of complex pediatric and adult spinal deformity, Dr. Lenke is also Director of the Complex Spinal Deformity Institute and Fellowship at Washington University, and treats patients at Barnes-Jewish Hospital, and St. Louis Children’s Hospital.
+Dr. Lawrence G. Lenke is the Jerome J. Gilden Distinguished Professor of Orthopaedic Surgery and Professor of Neurological Surgery.
+He is also Chief of Spinal Surgery and the Director of the Advanced Deformity Fellowship at Washington University School of Medicine in Saint Louis, Missouri.
+His practice is devoted exclusively to the treatment of severe pediatric and adult spinal deformity.
+He sees patients at Barnes-Jewish and St. Louis Children’s Hospitals.

 Dr. Lenke graduated Summa Cum Laude from the University of Notre Dame, and then attended medical school at Northwestern University in Chicago also graduating with honors.
 He completed his surgical internship and orthopaedic surgical residency at Washington University School of Medicine, where he also completed a pediatric and adult spinal surgery fellowship.
 Dr. Lenke has remained at Washington University as an attending spinal surgeon, rising from the ranks of Assistant Professor to the Jerome J. Gilden Distinguished Professor of Orthopaedic Surgery in less than 10 years.